joakimk/minimapper/README.md

 ## Usage

-You can use the mappers directly like this:
+You can use the mappers directly like this (it's runnable, try copy and pasting it into a ruby file):

+# minimapper_test.rb
 ``` ruby
 require "rubygems"
 require "minimapper"